nicholaswilde/recipes/docs/ingredients/buttermilk.md

 ## :salt: Ingredients

-- 1 cup milk
+- 1 cup [whole milk][1]
 - 1 Tbsp vinegar or lemon juice

 ## :pencil: Instructions

 ### Step 1

-Mix 1 cup of milk with 1 tablespoon vinegar or lemon juice and let it sit for 10 to 15 minutes.
+Mix 1 cup of whole milk with 1 tablespoon vinegar or lemon juice and let it sit for 10 to 15 minutes.

 !!! note